hilbix/L/README.md

 Things which are not yet implemented correctly or where the design must be changed.

+Memory:

+- Currently memory is not freed correctly
+  - Hence `L` eats up all memory very fast

+Stack:

+- We only have one global stack
+- However we can run multiple programs in parallel
+- As all use the stack this is completly wrong
+- Hence currently option `-f` is unusable if used more than once
+- See also: Execution Environment

 Execution Environment:

 - There is currently only one scope for execution.
 This is wrong.
   - We need multiple environments, such that we can sandbox things
 - This mainly means which `$` functions are available etc.
+  - However also programs should have their own stack

 Code:

-- Many code parts are implemented in C
+- Many code parts are still implemented in C
   - In future, these should mainly be done in L

 Main:

-- Currently the main loop is intrinsic
+- Currently the main loop is blocking
-- In future it should be a fast state machine
+- In future it should become event driven
-- Such that you do not run your main loop from L
+- For example the read command blocks.

 ## FAQ